 Joe is the founder and Executive Director of Appalachian Headwaters.
 He is a native West Virginian who has been a catalyst for focusing local and national attention on the devastating ecological impacts of mountaintop removal coal mining and of burning coal for more than twenty years.
-As the Executive Director and co-founder of the environmental public interest law firm, Appalachian Mountain Advocates, Joe has litigated many precedent-setting cases to protect the region.
+As the Executive Director and co-founder of the environmental public interest law firm Appalachian Mountain Advocates, Joe has litigated many precedent-setting cases to protect the region.
 He graduated from the University of Pennsylvania School of Law in 1995.